jrbibin/Project-Management/README.md

-# Kitsu Project Management System
+# VFX Project Management System

 A comprehensive project management system for animation and VFX studios, built with React frontend and Python Flask backend.